Elwafi-Elmehdi/mehdi4j/src/content/post/deploy-mariadb-server.md

 $ sudo apt update
 ```

-If you just provisioned the server, it would likely be outdated , runa full system upgrade to install security patches.
+If you just provisioned the server, it would likely be outdated , run a full system upgrade to install security patches.

 ```shell
 $ sudo apt upgrade